blackberry/bbUI.js/README.md

 &lt;div&gt; will appear inside the rounded control panel.

 Rounded control panels can either be a simple panel, or they can also have a title added to them.
 To add a title add a &lt;div&gt; with the **x-bb-type="panel-header"** attribute.
 The text contained inside of this div will show up as a header on the panel.
-An example of what this header looks like can be seen in the Input Rows section below.
+An example of what this header looks like can be seen in the Label/Control Container section below.

 	<div x-bb-type="screen">